Bold Executive Leadership Trends in 2025

 Even large enterprises are leaning in.
 The UK‑based CFO Centre reports a 150 % surge in demand for part‑time CFOs since 2020, driven by PE portfolio needs and post‑pandemic cost control.

-Bottom line: A fluid mix of permanent, fractional and project‑based leaders gives enterprises the elasticity to scale expertise in lock‑step with opportunity.
-Institutionalise the model with clear governance and outcome metrics, and you’ll convert fractional firepower into durable competitive edge—while rivals remain saddled with yesterday’s fixed‑cost org charts.
+Bottom line: A fluid mix of permanent, fractional, and project‑based leaders gives enterprises the elasticity to scale expertise in lock‑step with opportunity.
+Institutionalise the model with clear governance and outcome metrics, and you’ll convert fractional firepower into a durable competitive edge—while rivals remain saddled with yesterday’s fixed‑cost org charts.

-CEO Playbook: Three Moves to Act on the Trends
+CEO Playbook: Three Moves to Act on the Leadership Trends

-The seven trends are massive and your window to act is tight.
+The seven leadership trends are massive, and your window to act is tight.
 Below are three C‑suite moves that convert foresight into P&L impact without bogging leaders in analysis paralysis:

 • Quarterly Radar reveals the “what.”